-Eklutna, Inc. permanently conserves lands for Shareholder subsistance hunting, fishing, recreation.
+Eklutna, Inc. permanently conserves lands for Shareholder subsistence hunting, fishing, recreation

 Eklutna, Inc Partners with Great Land Trust on 3 Projects that conserves substantial area the size of 1000 football fields.

 December 4th, 2014 – Over 1,000 acres of Eklutna, Inc.-owned land used for subsistence hunting, fishing and berry-picking and containing high-quality salmon habitat and migratory bird habitat is now conserved for future generations of Eklutna people.

 Just before Thanksgiving, Great Land Trust and Eklutna, Inc. completed three projects that permanently conserved 1,329 acres of Eklutna, Inc.-owned lands.
 The lands will remain under Eklutna Inc. ownership and traditional use by Shareholders and public recreation access through permits will continue.

 The largest project, located east of Palmer, covers nearly 800 acres in the Jim, Mud and Swan Lake area and is home to excellent wetlands that provide important functions including filtering water, and storm water retention.
 The project area maintains critical spawning and overwintering habitat for the popular Jim Creek Coho salmon fishery, calving grounds where moose have their young, and rich habitat for wildlife species that make Alaska world-renown, including migratory waterfowl, beaver, swans, moose, bear, and wolves.
 The region is recognized by the Audubon Society as an Important Bird Area of state significance due to high concentrations of trumpeter swans.